 fbpx Skip to main content

 Design tool makes for easy design decisions.
 Uncertainty becomes certainty.
 Questions are answered.
 Clarity and confidence grow.
 Communication becomes fluid.
 Gone are the times when decisions are strained and made in relative darkness.
 Traditional architectural graphics, at one time, represented the best available communication method.
-When we communicate, graphically, in a way that everyone can understand, we all benefit.
-3D printing takes this to the next level bringing ideas to life.
+When we communicate graphically in a way that everyone can understand, we all benefit.
+3D printing takes this to the next level, bringing ideas to life.

-Adding 3D images to traditional architectural drawings remains a useful addition.
-It is even better for the 2D and 3D to be integrated into one design process in real time.
+Adding 3D images to traditional architectural drawings remains a valuable addition.
+It is even better for 2D and 3D to be integrated into one design process in real time.
 By using the 3D model to create the various drawings needed, we can save time and maintain coordination throughout the process.

 Clients enjoy a deeper understanding throughout their design experience.
 They also gain a sense of control and clarity in communication with the entire design and build team.
 During construction, there are far fewer mistakes and miscommunications, saving both time and money.
 The universal project understanding means that the need for change orders and unexpected costs and delays are a thing of the past.